hlavacs/ViennaEntityComponentSystem/README.md

     while( it!= end) {
       auto [handle, pos, orient, trans] = *it; //get access to the first entity, might be invalid so you better check
-      //VecsWriteLock lock(handle.mutex()); //use this if you are using multithreading if( handle.has_value() ) {
+      //VecsWriteLock lock(handle.mutex()); //use this if you are using multithreading if( handle.is_valid() ) {
         //...
       }
       ++it; //use this operator if possible, the alternative it++ creates a costly copy!
     }

 lets you access the first possible entity in either tables for types *MyEntityTypeNode* and *MyEntityTypeNodeTagged<TAG2>*.
-Accessing the operator\*() yields a handle (by value), and references to those components that all the given entity types contain (their intersection).
+Accessing the operator\*() yields a handle (by reference), and references to those components that all the given entity types contain (their intersection).
 References to tags are never yielded.
 The first definition is the *CTL* for the case for a specific list of entity types, which is the intersection of all given types, and removing the tag types.
 Then the specific *VecsIteratorTemplate* is defined, and the base class as well as the constructor for it are defined.
 Finally, *VecsIterator* is then derived from *VecsIteratorTemplate*.

 ### Iterating over Basic Entity Types and All their Tagged Versions